5 Causes Of Your Metal Roof Leak & How to Get Them Fixed

 This process is known as capillary action.
 It can cause a metal roof to leak at its seams even if the overlapping seam is above the underlying panel.
 To prevent this, we use sealant or butyl tape to seal joints and overlaps.
 Because roof panels can shift and move over time, we also recommend inspecting these areas regularly to make sure they’re still secure.

 The first step to fixing leaks in a metal roof is identifying the underlying cause.
-West Orange Roofing is a team of dedicated roofing experts who’ve had decades of experience fixing metal roofs in Central Florida, and we’re here to help any way we can.
-Contact us today to learn more about how to find a metal roof leak, and how to fix it.
+West Orange Roofing is a team of dedicated roofing experts who've had decades of experience fixing metal roofs in Central Florida, and we’re here to help any way we can.